 Each of these interactions is governed by a different set of rules.
 These rules are in place to protect your rights.
 The right to be free from unreasonable search and seizure is a powerful right.
 For example, a judge may rule the police did not have the authority to even stop you and ask your name.
 In these cases, the judge may find all the evidence allegedly collected against should not be used against you.

-When the police stop you they must have a legal reason to detain you and pursue their investigation and arrest.
+When the police stop you in Georgia, they must have a legal reason to detain you and pursue their investigation and arrest.
 If the police do not follow these constitutionally mandated rules, any and all of these violations can be raised in a pretrial motion in court.
 If the judge agrees with your motion to suppress and finds your constitutional rights were violated, this can prevent the State from using damaging evidence against you.
 This can stop the State’s prosecution of you long before a jury trial.